-- Use two way radio communication.

-- Use arm signals between racer and crew.

-- Plan nutritional regime before the race.

-- Drive ahead of racer, pull completely off the road and stop, get out of vehicle and listen for racer's request.
-Obtain necessary items in vehicle, drive ahead of racer, pull completely off the road and get out, then pass off the requested supplies.

-- B. All racers must always be followed literally, directly, and as closely as safety permits, by an appropriate support

-- vehicle at night, as defined below.
+- Use two way radio communication. - Use arm signals between racer and crew. - Plan nutritional regime before the race. - Drive ahead of racer, pull completely off the road and stop, get out of vehicle and listen for racer's request.
+Obtain necessary items in vehicle, drive ahead of racer, pull completely off the road and get out, then pass off the requested supplies. - B. All racers must always be followed literally, directly, and as closely as safety permits, by an appropriate support vehicle at night, as defined below.
 Racers may not ride at night for even one second without an appropriate support vehicle directly behind them, except as outlined in Rule 8I below.
 As such, "night" is defined as the time between 6:00PM and 7:00AM.
-Thus, it is MANDATORY that racers must have full lights and reflective gear on, and be followed directly by their support vehicle, between 6:00PM and 7:00AM on both Saturday and Sunday nights. -DQ - C. Support vehicles shall not be allowed to travel in front of a racer within 50 meters except briefly as traffic dictates when leap-frogging during the day. -TP or DQ - D. Under no circumstances may two or more support vehicles follow behind a racer.
-Caravanning, or a procession of two or more support vehicles behind a racer, is absolutely prohibited. -TP or DQ - E. Support crews shall not in any way impede the progress of other crews or any cyclist.
+Thus, it is MANDATORY that racers must have full lights and reflective gear on, and be followed directly by their support vehicle, between 6:00PM and 7:00AM on both Saturday and Sunday nights.
+DQ - C. Support vehicles shall not be allowed to travel in front of a racer within 50 meters except briefly as traffic dictates when leap-frogging during the day. -T P or DQ

+- D. Under no circumstances may two or more support vehicles follow behind a racer.
+Caravanning, or a procession of two or more support vehicles behind a racer, is absolutely prohibited.
+TP or DQ - E. Support crews shall not in any way impede the progress of other crews or any cyclist.
 TP or DQ - F. Support vehicles shall not be allowed to travel alongside a racer, except when passing off food, beverage, or information.
-Under no circumstances should a support vehicle disregard traffic to the rear when traveling alongside their racer. -TP or DQ - G. A support vehicle may not create any advantages for a racer by means of breaking the force of the wind to the front or side. -TP or DQ - H. Communication with a racer can be done with the use of a public address system or other loudspeaker.
-However, in residential neighborhoods and QUIET ZONES designated in the route book, no sound amplification is allowed. -DQ - I. If traffic cannot pass the racer and support vehicle safely, the support vehicle must pull over to the right, when possible, and allow traffic to pass.
-If there is nowhere to pull over and the support vehicle is causing a significant traffic problem, the driver should pull over or drive on ahead of the racer and find a spot to pull over to let the traffic pass.
-Signal the racer of the situation because he/she might want to momentarily pull over also. -TP - J. Either prior to or immediately after the start of the race, support vehicles must drive ahead of the racers, at normal and safe road speeds, and stay ahead of all of the racers until the first point in the course designated for providing racer support.
-Crew vehicles may not be on the race course in the vicinity of the cyclists for the first 24.40 miles of the race, thus they must leave the start line immediately before the race start, or within seconds after the start of the race.
-Racers should be prepared to make their own repairs during this 24.40 mile segment of the race; however, limited neutral support may be provided, as may be announced prior to the race. - TP
+Under no circumstances should a support vehicle disregard traffic to the rear when traveling alongside their racer.
+TP or DQ - G. A support vehicle may not create any advantages for a racer by means of breaking the force of the wind to the front or side.
+TP or DQ - H. Communication with a racer can be done with the use of a public address system or other loudspeaker.
+However, in residential neighborhoods and QUIET ZONES designated in the route book, no sound amplification is allowed. - DQ - I. If traffic cannot pass the racer and support vehicle safely, the support vehicle AND CYCLIST must pull over to the right, when possible, and allow traffic to pass.
+If there is nowhere for the support vehicle to pull over and the support vehicle is causing a significant traffic problem, the driver should drive on ahead of the racer and find a spot to pull over to let the traffic pass.
+Signal the racer of the situation because he/she might want to momentarily pull over also.
+In all circumstances, the support vehicle must resume following the cyclist as soon as possible (as soon as the traffic from behind has passed).
+TP - J. Prior the start of the race, support vehicles must drive ahead of the racers, at normal and safe road speeds, and stay ahead of all of the racers until the first point in the course designated for providing racer support.
+Crew vehicles may not be on the race course in the vicinity of the cyclists for the first 24.40 miles of the race, thus they must leave the start line prior to the race start.
+Racers should be prepared to make their own repairs during this 24.40 mile segment of the race; however, limited neutral support may be provided, as may be announced prior to the race.
+TP brights except during emergency situations.
+This rule will be strictly enforaced with a NO WARNINGS / NO TOL-ERANCE approach to enforcement.) - TP